cloudfoundry/eirini-release/docs/deploy-without-helm.md

 - `serve_plaintext`: set to true to disable TLS for the REST API. `plaintext_port` must be set.
 Used when TLS provided by Istio.

-When using eirini for staging buildpack apps, rather than kpack, the following are required:

-- `staging_service_account`: name of service account used to run staging tasks.
-See [here](#lrps-and-tasks) for required permissions

-- `registry_address`: set the address of the private registry used to store staged app images

-- `registry_secret_name`: the name of the secret containing the private docker registry's credentials.
-Must be of type `kubernetes.io/dockerconfigjson`

-- `eirini_address`: the eirini api internal URI, used by the stager to communicate with eirini

-- `downloader_image`: set the staging downloader image

-- `uploader_image`: set the staging uploader image

-- `executor_image`: set the staging executor image

 For the Instance Index Injector, you will probably only need to override the service namespace, if using a namespace other than eirini-core for the eirini components:

 - `service_namespace`: set the namespace for the injector k8s service